nixys/nxs-support-bot/README.md

 ##### General

-Check that option `Enable REST web service` on `/settings?tab=api` page in your Redmine is enabled.
+Check the option `Enable REST web service` on `/settings?tab=api` page in your Redmine is enabled.

 Then create a new one (or take an existing) account with administrator permissions.
 In the account settings page look for an `API access key` and use this value as a `key` option in [Redmine settings section](#redmine-settings).